Lots of news about this recently. Self Driving cars.

 - Why didn’t he feel well?
-Because he had a fever and cough and the medicine he bought at CVS didn’t help.
+Because he had a fever and cough and the medicine he bought at the pharmacy didn’t help.

 - Why did he have a fever?
 Why didn’t the medicine he bought help?
-Because he had a bad cold – maybe even the flu (didn’t get a flu shot) and wasn’t sure what to buy at CVS.
+Because he had a bad cold – maybe even the flu (didn’t get a flu shot) and wasn’t sure what to buy at the pharmacy.
 He bought some kombucha and aspirin.

 - Why didn’t he get a flu shot?
 Because he doesn’t like going to the doctor.
-Only goes (to the ED) when he feels sick.
+Only goes (to the ED or urgent care) when he feels sick.

 - Why doesn’t he like going to the doctor?
 Because they never seem to listen to him – and doctors are for sick people anyway.
 Why bother?